Gh0st RAT: Complete malware analysis – Part 1

-In this article series, we will learn about one of the most predominant malware, named Gh0st RAT, whose source code is dated back to 2001 but it is still relevant today.
-In this article series, we will learn what exactly is Gh0st RAT, all its variants, how it works, its characteristics, etc. My reference source materials can be found here:
+In this article series, we will learn about one of the most predominant malware, named Gh0st RAT, whose source code is dated back to 2001 but it is still relevant today and how to do malware analysis.
+In this article series, we will learn what exactly is Gh0st RAT, all its variants, how it works, its characteristics, etc.

 What is Gh0st RAT?